Como Lake Logo

 In 2019, CRWD, with guidance and support from the City of Saint Paul, Ramsey County, and the Minnesota Department of Natural Resources, outlined the Como Lake Management Plan.
 By implementing the industry’s best practices, science, and technology, the Como Lake Management Plan identifies strategies to address water quality and ecosystem health issues, including those caused by the presence of invasive curly-leaf pondweed.

-To begin addressing the curly-leaf pondweed problem and to support other ongoing water quality improvement projects, CRWD implemented two whole-lake herbicide treatments in Como Lake in April 2020 and March 2021.
 Following these treatments, plant surveys showed that curly-leaf pondweed decreased by 96% from pre-treatment levels—a major success in managing this aggressive invasive.
 However, once curly-leaf pondweed is in a lake system, it will never fully go away and needs to be regularly managed to keep the population under control.
-It is especially important to treat curly-leaf pondweed early in the season so they do not produce turions and prevent future spread.
+It is especially important to treat curly-leaf pondweed early in the season so it does not produce turions and spread.

 Native aquatic plants are critical to Como Lake’s water quality and ecosystem health and provide food and shelter for wildlife such as ducks, turtles, fish, and bugs.
-To enhance and support the native aquatic plant community in Como Lake following the herbicide treatments, CRWD with assistance from Ramsey County Soil and Water Division and the Minnesota Department of Natural Resources, has been successfully reestablishing the native plant community by transplanting live plants in Como Lake since 2021.
+To enhance and support the native aquatic plant community in Como Lake following the herbicide treatments, CRWD, with assistance from Ramsey County Soil and Water Conservation Division and the Minnesota Department of Natural Resources, is reestablishing the native plant community.
+Since 2021, a combination of strategies has been used, including transplanting live submergent plants, planting seeds harvested from plants currently growing along the shoreline, and planting nursery-grown emergent plants.
+The native plant population is improving as a result of these activities.
+CRWD and its partners will continue to monitor our efforts to revitalize the lake’s native plant community.

 Results and Ongoing Efforts